senzing-garage/knowledge-base/proposals/sdk-documentation/canonical-descriptions.md

 1. **setDefaultConfig**

-    - Registers a configuration with the repository and sets its ID as the default for the repository.
+    - Registers a configuration in the repository and sets its ID as the default for the repository.
         - Convenience method for `registerConfig` and `setDefaultConfigId`.

 1. **setDefaultConfigId**